JoshuaW1990/comp150mob/README.md

 # comp150mob
-semester project for comp150 mob
+The aim of this project is to build an app named PocketCritic for Android smartphones.